This week's challenge is to organize coupons you've got stashed all over your home, in your purse, and waiting to be clipped.

 I would love to know how this week's Organize Coupons Challenge is going.
 You can tell me your progress or give me more ideas for how you've organized this area of your life below in the comments.

-I've received several great ideas and pictures from participants in the challenge sharing how they go about organizing coupons here.
+I've received several great ideas and pictures from participants in the challenge sharing how they go about organizing coupons.
+You can see the hall of fame for this challenge here.
 Check it out for yourself to get some inspiration!

-We're working on our homes slowly, one area at a time, so don't get too distracted from the Organize Coupons Challenge this week.
+We're working on our homes slowly, one area at a time, so don't get too distracted from this week's challenge.
 However, I know people like to plan for what's next, so I'll give you a little sneak peek.

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.